COVID-19 FAQ & NEW UPDATES

 All students coming to campus will be required to be fully vaccinated for COVID -19.
-Exceptions will be made for medical situations only and require documentation.
 Students must follow any guidelines set down by the Antigua government, or AUACOM.
 Failure to do so will result in not being able to participate in the educational program.

 At least two (2) weeks must have passed since the administration of the full vaccine dosage to be considered FULLY vaccinated.

 The government of Antigua and Barbuda has issued a Tropical Storm Warning for Antigua and Barbuda.
 The system is projected to come near us late Saturday evening into Sunday morning.
 We do not expect this system to intensify while it is in our area but we will monitor the development and will provide updates.

 We are pleased to announce that all students will be welcome to campus for in-person learning in Antigua for Spring 2022.

 - Students in Med 1 will have the option of participating in our remote curriculum at home, or in Antigua.